Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 On the other hand, Biden is favored to win a fair share of battelground states including his home-state Pennsylvannia (`+0.8%`), Michigan (`+2.2%`), Wisconsin (`+1.1%`), Minnesota (`+3.3%`), New Hampshire (`+1.7%`), and Maine (`-6.3%`).

 Note that the first three are midwestern states that Obama decisively won by more than `5%` in 2012, and Hillary lost **by less than `1%`** in 2016.
-Altogether, our simplified electoral cycle model predicts
+Altogether, our simplified electoral cycle model predicts:

 * <span style="color:green">Biden: `279 EV`</span>
 * Trump:`259 EV`